Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: Nested Benders Decomposition

 Within the NBD framework, multiple MPs are defined, and as the decision process progresses down the scenario tree, SPs are recursively promoted to MPs.
 To formalize this structure, we present general formulations for both MPs and SPs.
 Based on the SMPC formulation in Eq.~\ref{eq:evmpc} and the reformulated objective function in Eq.~\ref{eq:smpcobjective_saa}, the first-stage master problem can be expressed as follows:

 where $p_s$ is the probability of each scenario, $S_{t}$ is the number of scenarios in the stage, and $\alpha_s$ is the approximated lower bound of the cost of the subproblem.
+The MP inherits all structural constraints from the SMPC formulation \eqref{eq:evmpc}, including flow conservation, imbalance dynamics, charger capacity, and non-anticipativity.
+The chance constraints on energy consumption and travel time are embedded in the model parameters (see Section~\ref{sec:flowdyn}) and thus implicitly enforced through~\eqref{eq:flowcons} and~\eqref{eq:im}.
+These constraints are augmented by the Benders cuts in constraint~\eqref{eq:masterBDcut}, which approximate the future cost.
 Constraint \eqref{eq:masterBDcut} represents the Benders cuts from the subproblems at the next time step, and $S_{t+1}$ denotes the set of all subproblems at time $t+1$.
 This version of the Benders cuts is referred to as the compact form.
 In this constraint, $Q^s$ represents the cost of each next-stage subproblem, and $\pi$ denotes the dual variables associated with the corresponding decision variables in the MP.
 The BD cuts generated in these MPs will always be optimality cuts due to the flow conservation constraints in Eq.~\eqref{eq:flowcons}.
 As a result, feasibility cuts are not required.
 In this implementation, we use multi-cuts, where one Benders cut is added to the master problem for each subproblem.
 Alternatively, a single-cut approach can be used, where the cuts from each subproblem are aggregated into a single cut.
 The advantages and disadvantages of both approaches are discussed in Chapter~5 of \citep{birge2011introduction}.
 It should be noted that whenever an optimization problem is a master problem, integrality is enforced on $x_{ijbt}^{\text{p},s}$.
 However, when moving up the scenario tree and the MP becomes a subproblem, the problem is relaxed to a linear program to enable the computation of dual variables.
 The subproblem is then,

 where constraints \cref{eq:barc,eq:barr,eq:barp,eq:barv2g,eq:bars} are the solution from the previous time step MP.
 The SP have the BD cuts from previous iteration of the NB, \cref{eq:subBDcut}.